-Future Trail Network totals approximately 36.5 miles.
-Of that total, approximately 31% of the network will be sidewalks with buffers, 24.5% will be shared-use path along streets, and 16.5% will be local shared-use trail.
-The other significant portions of the system include approximately 10% as bike boulevards, 7% as regional shared-use trail, 4.5% as two-way cycle tracks, 3% as buffered bike lanes 3% represent priority shared-use paths with partners, and approximately 0.5% as a pedestrian-oriented lane.
+Future Trail Network totals approximately 37.6 miles.
+Of that total, approximately 30% of the network will be sidewalks with buffers, 24% will be shared-use path along streets, and 16% will be local shared-use trail.
+The other significant portions of the system include approximately 13% as bike boulevards, 6.5% as regional shared-use trail, 4.5% as two-way cycle tracks, 3% as buffered bike lanes, and approximately 3% represent priority shared-use paths with partners.